 Executive Board statement

 The Executive Board is responsible for the design and operation of the internal risk management and control systems.
 In discharging this responsibility and to provide a substantiation for the statement below, the Executive Board has made an assessment of the effectiveness of the design and operation of the internal control and risk management systems (see previous paragraph).
-In addition, the Executive Board has determined an outlook based on market developments, orderbook, financing and cash flow (see page 42).
+In addition, the Executive Board has determined an outlook based on market developments, orderbook, financing and cash flow (see chapter 3.1).

 On the basis of this management report and in accordance with best practice 1.4.3 of the Dutch corporate governance code as adopted on 8 December 2016, and article 5:25c of the Financial Supervision Act (‘Wet op het financieel toezicht’), the Executive Board confirms that, to the best of its knowledge: